 Adelaide has no shortage of cellar doors.
 But one just three kilometres from the city in the middle of a winery in a State Heritage-listed former church is a first.
 Add to that the formidable duo behind it – young gun winemakers Greg Grigoriou (Delinquente) and Steven Crawford (Frederick Stevenson, Giovanni Armani Giorgio) – and this is guaranteed to be something special.

-Due to open in early December, Oddio (“oh God” in Italian) will be a winery and tasting room for the pair’s wine labels, a bar and function space.
+Oddio (“oh God” in Italian) is a winery and tasting room for the pair’s wine labels, a bar and function space.
 The 100-person-capacity venue is located on the corner of Drayton and Sixth streets in the industrial suburb of Bowden, just down the road from Plant 4.
 It’s not your usual cellar door setting.
 There are no vineyards dotting the area, no rolling hills or lush valleys.
 Among the neighbours are a packaging factory (which, fittingly, manufactures wine boxes) and Conroy’s smallgoods.
 But it fit the brief for Grigoriou and Crawford, who both needed a bigger production facility but didn’t want to schlep out to the regions each day.

 “Both Steve and I are based in the city.
 And the Riverland is a fair way away,” says Grigoriou, who grew up in the Riverland and sources his grapes from there.
 “I wouldn’t be able to do Delinquente from the Riverland.
 Being involved in the industry, in the scene, in Adelaide … is what really kicked [the label] off.